KiranBiju/NFT_in_Tezos/README.md

 It's a NFT collection created by me on Tezos Ghost testnet.

-It can be given to any authorities like NSS to grant it as a reward on an activity involving planting trees.
+It can be given to any authorities to grant it as a reward on an activity involving planting trees.

 Since it concerns about the nature , we use Tezos blockchain for creating the NFT collectibles as Tezos has become one of the most popular blockchains for non-fungible tokens (NFTs), thanks to its fast, cheap, and low gas transactions.